 \subsection{Performance of the modality translation methods}

-To summarise the modality translation performance, we present in Table~\ref{tab:fid} the computed FID values measured on the three datasets, for modality translations performed by each of the four I2I translation methods, in two directions (A to B, and B to A).
+To summarise the modality translation performance, we present in Table~\ref{tab:fid}, the computed FID values measured on the four datasets, for modality translations performed by each of the four I2I translation methods, in two directions (A to B, and B to A).
 The values in a row \texttt{method\_A} indicate the distance between the distribution of images in the \texttt{method}-generated Modality A, and of those in the real Modality~A.

-We observe that the FID values reflect: (i) different levels of asymmetry of the I2I translation methods in treating translations in one, or the other directions (e.g., \texttt{cyc}, compared to \texttt{p2p} on Zurich dataset); (ii) a consensus of all the methods that generation of Modality A of the Cytological dataset is considerably easier (i.e., more successful) than of Modality B; (iii) rather varying stability of the results for the different methods, and the different datasets, as indicated by the large spread of standard deviations.
+We observe that the FID values reflect: (i) different levels of asymmetry of the I2I translation methods in treating translations in one, or the other directions (e.g., \texttt{cyc}, compared to \texttt{p2p} on Zurich dataset); (ii) rather varying stability of the results for the different methods, and the different datasets, as indicated by the large spread of standard deviations.

 FID is also computed for CoMIR, indicating the difference between the distributions of the {\it representations} generated from Modality A and B. Although not directly comparable with the other values (computed on a rather different type of representation), these FID values, increasing from Zurich to the Histological dataset, are still informative in reflecting an increase in dataset difficulty.